iyzg/notebooks/_src/monte-carlo-tree-search.md

 Now that we have a reward, we need to backpropogate it back to the states that led to our leaf node.
 In this implementation, we use a `Q` and `N` dictionary that stores the reward and times visited for each node.

+## Bonus appendix

+This isn't necessary for the base algorithm, but it is worth noting that an efficiency trick is ensuring that same states hash to the same node.
+If you move Piece A then Piece B or Piece B then Piece A, it *usually* doesn't matter how you got there, just that you got to that final state.
+The algorithm will still work if the two states are separate, but it saves computation if they're represented the same.

+If you look at the minimal implementation in [useful links](#useful-links), you'll find that enough information is stored so that reaching the same state from different move orders will hash to the same node.

 ## Yay!!

 If you got through this whole thing, then you now have a pretty solid understanding of how basic MCTS works!
 There are a lot of things left to learn like how to implement it so that you can parallelize the search, better upper confidence bounds (look up PUCT), and combining the base algorithm with NNs to reach modern state of the art performance.
 I've left a few links below with implementations and extensions of what I have here.